source-foundry/fdiff/README.md

 #### Filter OpenType tables

-To include only specified tables in your diff, use the `--include` option with a comma separated list of table names:
+To include only specified tables in your diff, use the `--include` option with a comma-separated list of table names:

 ```
 $ fdiff --include head,post [PRE-FONT FILE PATH] [POST-FONT FILE PATH]
 ```

-To exclude specified tables in your diff, use the `--exclude` option with a comma separated list of table names:
+To exclude specified tables in your diff, use the `--exclude` option with a comma-separated list of table names:

 ```
 $ fdiff --exclude glyf,OS/2 [PRE-FONT FILE PATH] [POST-FONT FILE PATH]
 ```

-**Do not include spaces** between the comma separated table name values!
+**Do not include spaces** between the comma-separated table name values!

 #### Change number of context lines